akostrik/webserv/README.md

 * a user agent (web browser, web crawler) initiates communication by requesting a specific resource using HTTP
 * the server responds with the content or an error message
 * the resource is typically a real file on the server’s secondary storage (but not necessarily, depends on how the webserver is implemented)

+# NGINX
+* a web server
+* can also be used as a reverse proxy, load balancer, mail proxy, HTTP cache